 Several regions have employee monitoring guidelines that firms are required to follow.
 Not following these might bring the company legal distress.

-You must also note that some industries and laws actually require companies to monitor their employees and not doing so might just go against you.
+You must also note that some industries and laws actually require companies to monitor their employees, and not doing so might just go against you.

 So while the need for productivity monitoring is critical, the hesitation revolves around how you do the tracking and what tracking software you opt for.

-The Best Software For Employee Productivity Management
+The Best Employee Productivity Management Software in 2022: Time Doctor

 You now know why productivity tracking is important and how to address its key challenges.